brendanhay/gogol/gogol-debugger/README.md

 ## Description

-A client library for the Google Stackdriver Debugger.
+A client library for the Google Cloud Debugger.

 ## Contribute